Anxiety

 Myths vs. Facts

 Fact: While love and support are important, there are evidence-based treatments available to help alleviate anxiety symptoms.
-Continual reassurance, or removal of the anxiety provoking task, can perpetuate anxiety.
+Over-reassurance or constantly avoiding anxiety-provoking situations can unwittingly perpetuate anxiety.

-There may not be an easily identifiable cause of anxiety.
+There may not be an easily identifiable cause of anxiety, making it more complex than just pinpointing a single event.

 Meet John